 Assignment of Central Office (CO) Codes for Local Exchange Carriers (LECs) and Wireless Service Providers (WSPs) has accelerated demand for CO Codes primarily due to the establishment and/or expansion of the Telecommunications Service Providers’ (TSPs) footprints throughout Area Code 506.
 For the purposes of this document a footprint is the first CO Code assigned to a Code Holder in a unique Exchange Area.

-The table below provides a brief overview of recent activities leading to the development of this planning document (IPD) for NPA 506:
+The table below provides a brief overview of recent activities leading to the development of this planning document (PD) for NPA 506: